chaodyz/ngx-line-truncation/README.md

 Ngx Line Truncation is line truncation implementation for Angular that truncate text by user defined line number. ([demo site](https://line-truncation-demo.appspot.com/))

 In addition to Line Truncation, this package has few performance optimizations not only improved usability but also reliability in Angular platform.
-First of all, it uses retry logic to guarantee we get Client Height text block all the time, which is an essential value of the truncation input.
+It uses retry logic to guarantee we get Client Height text block all the time, which is an essential value of the truncation input.
 It also watches the dom changes,to catch the case when the text value get applied at a later time.

 ## Feature

 - Tailor made for Angular platform
-- Smart, does not require setting Line height or max height
+- Smart, just declare how many lines you wish to truncate for, no need to provide max-height, line-height
 - Works with nest DOM element
-- Maintain original HTML element tags and styles
+- Support rich text, maintain original HTML element tags and styles
 - Lightening fast and capable
 - Custom ellipsis character
+- Re-execute on window resize

 ## Installation